 (a) Equipment Requirements.
-Use a jacketed double boiler type melting unit, with both agitation and recirculation systems.
-Provide a pressure feed wand application system.
+Use a jacketed double

 (b) Material Handling.
 Submit a copy of the manufacturer's recommendations for heating, re-heating, and applying the joint adhesive material.
 Follow manufacturer's recommendations.
 Do not remove the joint adhesive from the package until immediately before it is placed in the melter.
 Joint adhesive boxes must be clearly marked with the name of the manufacturer, the trade name of the adhesive, the manufacturer's batch and lot number, the application/pour temperature, and the safe heating temperature.
 Feed additional material into the melter at a rate equal to the rate of material used.